bomatson/bomatson.github.com/_posts/2016-3-06-idea-validation.md

 title:  "Idea Validation"
 ---

-This week, I decided to stop having zero days.
+Last week, I decided to stop having zero days.
 If you aren't sure what that means, [check out this post](/2016/02/no-more-zero-days.html).

 Result?
 Success!
 I spent ~20 minutes a day this week building out the homepage for [Nutshell](https://www.nutshll.co/).
 It used to look like this: